21 NCAC 36 .0225 COMPONENTS OF NURSING PRACTICE FOR THE LICENSED PRACTICAL NURSE

 (g) Collaborating involves communicating and working cooperatively in implementing the health care plan with individuals whose services may have a direct or indirect effect upon the client's health care.
-As delegated by the registered nurse or other person(s) authorized by law, the licensed practical nurse's role in collaborating in client care includes:
+As delegated by the registered nurse or other individuals authorized by law, the licensed practical nurse's role in collaborating in client care shall include:

 (1) participating in planning and implementing nursing or multidisciplinary approaches for the client's care;

 (2) seeking and utilizing appropriate resources in the referral process; and